If the synesthetic concurrent is (or includes) colour, it can also be called Chromesthesia.

 Voice-colour (and other visual concurrents)

-Click here to go to the page listing all the types of musical synesthesia
+Click here to go to the page listing more than 30 types of musical synesthesia, including non-visual types

 Phoneme-colour and word-colour experienced on hearing words spoken